 Unlike Spinks, Snipes was viewed as being no threat at all to take Larry’s title or derail the big money superfight to come; the oddsmakers in Vegas didn’t even offer a betting line on the fight.
 The bout had one purpose: to keep Holmes active and sharp while he waited for his defense against Cooney to finally happen.
 It also gave Holmes a rare opportunity to compete outside of Las Vegas and in his home state of Pennsylvania.

 Snipes had really done nothing to deserve his title shot.
-His last outing had been a ten round win over South African Gerrie Coetzee in a decision universally declared the worst anyone had seen in years.
+His last outing had been a ten round win over South African Gerrie Coetzee in a decision universally declared one of the worst anyone had seen in years.
 Before that he had out-pointed Eddie Mustafa Muhammad who wasn’t even a legitimate heavyweight.
 No one could recall the last time Snipes had impressed anyone; most couldn’t recall who he was.
 This would soon change.

-Reflecting the popularity of boxing at the time, Holmes vs Snipes was broadcast live on prime-time television with the singular voice of Howard Cosell narrating the action.
+Reflecting the popularity of boxing at the time, Holmes vs Snipes was broadcast live on free prime-time television with the singular voice of Howard Cosell narrating the action.
 And Cosell did not sugar-coat the quality of the match-up.
 Snipes, in Cosell’s words, was not “in the same class” as the champion and had virtually “no chance” of winning.
 And it appeared Holmes had the same opinion as he started fast, taking the fight to the challenger from the opening bell, dominating and scoring heavily, looking for the early knockout.

 For a few seconds at least, Holmes had no idea where he was.
-He wandered along one side of the ring as the referee gave him the eight count, staring blankly into the shrieking tumult of the crowd, before Snipes was waved back in and the challenger almost bowled Holmes over in his hurry to finish things.
-Only Larry’s long arms, pushing at the attacking Snipes, saved him by inches from a final, finishing punch.
-“This could be one of the biggest upsets in boxing,” shouted Cosell over the noise of the frenzied throng as Snipes pursued his wounded quarry and Holmes lurched about, trying to clear his head, with the bell more than two minutes away.
+He wandered along one side of the ring as the referee gave him the eight count, staring blankly into the shrieking tumult of the crowd, before Snipes was waved back in and the challenger almost bowled Holmes over in his hurry to apply the coup de grâce.
+Only Larry’s long arms, extended to hold off the attacking Snipes, saved him by inches from a final, finishing punch.
+“This could be one of the biggest upsets in boxing,” shouted Cosell over the noise of the frenzied throng as Snipes pursued his wounded quarry and Holmes lurched about, trying to clear his head, the bell more than two minutes away.
 “What a turn of events, ladies and gentlemen!” cried Cosell.

 Perhaps the greatest irony of Larry Holmes’ career is that early on he had been labelled a “dog,” meaning he would quit when hurt or pressured.
 And yet what boxer ever showed more grit than this perennially underestimated battler?
-Against Ken Norton, Earnie Shavers, Mike Weaver, now Snipes, and later against Tim Witherspoon, Holmes repeatedly demonstrated his ability to struggle through pain and adversity, to fire back when under fire, and to win after skirting so close to the brink of defeat.
+Against Ken Norton, Earnie Shavers, Mike Weaver, now Snipes, and later against Tim Witherspoon, Holmes repeatedly demonstrated his ability to struggle through pain and adversity, to fire back when under fire, and to prevail after skirting so close to the brink of defeat.

 The crowd, which had come to see Holmes dominate and win, now booed lustily as Cosell lectured the television audience that no one was in a position to judge the referee’s decision.
 “How many hammering blows can the head take?” asked Cosell.
 As if in response, the crowd, aware they were part of a live television broadcast, began to chant: Bullshit!
 Bullshit!
 Bullshit!